Cassadine family

 The Cassadines are a fictional aristocratic family from the American soap opera General Hospital.
 Created by executive producer Gloria Monty, the family was first introduced in February 1981, with the arrival of Tony Cassadine.
 Brothers Victor and Mikkos were introduced months later.
 The Cassadines are descendants of Russian royalty and own their own private island in Greece.
 Various family members have been sometime residents of Port Charles, living in Wyndemere Castle on Spoon Island.
 The family is known for their longtime feud with the Spencer family.
 After the family's initial appearance in 1981, they were absent from the series until the arrival of Stavros Cassadine in 1983.
 The Cassadine family owns and operates the international conglomerate Cassadine Industries.
-The family is currently represented on canvas by Valentin, Victor, Alexis, Sam, Kristina, Molly, Danny, Spencer, and Scout.
+The family is currently represented on canvas by Alexis, Nikolas, Kristina, Molly, Danny, Charlotte, Scout, and Ace.